-By day, I am the Associate Director of the Digital Humanities Center at Princeton.
+By day, I am the Research Director of the Center for Digital Humanities at Princeton.
 By night, I'm not all that different.
 Through a combination of formal training and curiosity I am an Early American historian, a database designer, and a photographer.
 I'm also sleep-deprived, but that probably isn't related ...

 I blog on Packets: Musings on Information Exchange and tweet as @jean_bauer.

 I designed jeanbauer.com as a portal into my research and artistic interests.
 As an academic I happily self-select into the Digital Humanities and Alt-Ac communities; as a photographer I shoot whatever catches my eye.

 You can read my bio at the end of the page.